-How does Top Place Pre-School know if children need extra help and what should I do if I think my child may have a special educational need?
+1. How does Top Place Pre-School know if children need extra help and what should I do if I think my child may have special educational need?

-We welcome two parents’ evenings a year and provide the learning journals of each child for parents to take home at the end of every term together with an end of term report.
+We welcome three parents’ evenings a year and provide the learning journals of each child for parents to take home at the end of every term together with end of term report.
 Parents are welcome to talk about their concerns at drop off and pick up from the preschool each day.
-You are also welcomed to make appointments to see your child/ren key person at any point during the term.
+You are also welcomed to make appointments to see your child/ren keyperson at any point during the term.

-We allocate a key person to each child when they start at preschool.
-The key person uses the EYFS curriculum to do regular observations with photographic evidence on each of their key children to track their learning and development.
-This information forms our next steps which are used to plan future activities which the key person will adapt in challenging the child.
+We allocate a keyperson to each child when they start at preschool.
+The keyperson uses the EYFS curriculum to do regular observations with photographic evidence on each of their key child to track their learning and development.
+This information forms our next steps which are used to plan future activities which the keyperson will adapt in challenging the child.
 We also work in partnership with the team around the child and put their advice, report etc into consideration if any while planning for the child’s next steps.

 Top Place preschool has a good working relationship with many outside agencies.
 We work closely with the Children’s centre, Speech and Language Therapists, Health Visitors, Educational Psychologists, Social Care, Specialist Teachers for Autism etc. We also work closely with the SEN team to ensure children get the correct support when leaving Top Place Preschool.

-What training and or experience do the staffs supporting children with SEND have?
+7. What trainings and or experience do the staffs supporting children with SEND have?

-Our SENCO designated person has Level 3 qualification in childcare with relevant SENCO training.
-She is assisted by another member of staff with a level 2 qualification in Understanding Autism.
-The SENCo and her deputy attend SENCO cluster meetings regularly to update their knowledge of changes in the Early Years.
+Our SENCO designated person has Level 6 qualification in childcare with relevant SENCO trainings.
+She is assisted by another member of staff with level 5 qualification in childcare.
+The SENCo and her deputy attends SENCO cluster meetings regularly to update their knowledge of changes in the Early years.
 We are committed to the continuing professional development of all staff.

 We operate an open-door policy where parents can come in and discuss their concerns.
 The manager/deputy is always at the door every morning to receive the children and also in the afternoon to give feedback to parents on what their child had done each day.
-We have an online diary which we update daily for you to see what your child did at the preschool. the online diary also enables you to contribute to your child’s learning and development by uploading photos of any landmarks and other events at home with your child.
-You get a link to the online diary with your login details from your child’s first day at the preschool.
 We work in partnership with parents and carers and would like you to feel involved in pre-school.
 We welcome parent volunteers into our sessions.
 We will also keep you informed of general pre-school news via our quarterly newsletters.

 When offered a place at Top Place preschool, you will be asked to bring your child for settling in.
 On your first settling in, you will be given a form which will give detailed information about your child and the family.
 We may carry out a home visit before your child starts the preschool if need.
 A health care plan may also be completed and signed off at the meeting if need be.
-We call a meeting between the parent and the key person after six weeks of your child starting at the preschool to discuss the progress of the child and plan the next step with the parent.
+We call a meeting between the parent and the keyperson after six sessions or at most three weeks of your child starting at the preschool to discuss the progress of the child and plan the next step with the parent.

 If your child requires one to one support, we will need to apply to the Local Authority for funding.
 If our application is successful, the funding will be used to meet the additional staffing costs.
 There are occasions when only part-funding is agreed and therefore we will discuss with you, how best to support your child.